 Composition

-is represented through the compose
+Composition in fnts is represented through the compose and pipe functions.

 Both accept two functions at a time, allowing for safer type inference which